hudson21/test-web-stack/ui-context-exam/README.md

 5. In the case of the client side, there is always the possibility to use React Context to avoid `prop chaining` or use `Redux` if you have an application you think will get bigger in the future.
 6. Another feature which could be beneficial if you have a big app is `Lazy Loading`.
 When you have different views, you dont need to load them all at once.
 You can implement `Lazy Loading` to load every page according to the end user needs.

-## Things to consider for this application
-- This application has been one of the most ambitious I have developed so far because all the tech stack involved from the Backend to the Frontend.
-I see this application as a good practice model or structur